arkraieski/c3plot/README.md

 #> see '?methods' for accessing help and source code
 ```

-More are on the way\!
+More are on the way!
 The goal is to replicate the behavior of base R
 `plot()` methods as closely as possible while also getting the benefits
 of using C3 (ie. interactivity).
 Each method has its own help page that
 can be accessed for additional information.

 ## Testing

-Basic tests are implemented, but this is a WIP.
-The package is tested on
-Windows, Linux, and MacOS.
+The package is tested on Windows, Linux, and MacOS.